tanthanh85/network-automation-course/modules/05_restconf_netconf/theory5.md

 except Exception as e:
     print(f"Error connecting or retrieving data via NETCONF: {e}")
 ```
-This script begins by importing manager from ncclient and ElementTree for XML parsing.
+This script begins by importing manager from ncclient and xmltodict for XML parsing.
 It then defines connection details and an XML filter to specifically request the oper-status of GigabitEthernet1 from the ietf-interfaces YANG model.
 A NETCONF session is established, and the m.get() method is used with the XML filter to retrieve the data.
-The response, which is in XML format, is then parsed using ElementTree to extract the interface's operational status.
+The response, which is in XML format, is then parsed using xmltodict.parse() into a Python dictionary.
+The script then demonstrates how to navigate this dictionary to extract the interface's operational status, providing a more Pythonic way to access the data compared to direct XML tree traversal.

 * * *